-

 Pour the Concrete Slab Foundation

 At this stage, you may also want to consider adding in-floor heating.
 As a reminder, ensure utilities are roughed in before the pour.
-Read our guide to metal building foundations for more details.
+Read our guide to foundations for more details.

 -